mykhailoprusov/Biography/README.md

 - 	English  (C1)

 ### Additional Information:
-- 	Utilized and familiarized myself with various services and Python tools such as json, openai, python-telegram-bot, psycopg2 requests and sockets libraries, data structures such as stacks, queues, dequeues, trees, graphs and lists, sorting methods, OOP and functional programming principles during the Beetroot Academy course
 -	Successfully passed Ukrainian External Evaluation exams with all 200 marks which made me one of 500 best Ukrainian school graduates
 -	Developed an app for a second-hand shop during the Python course at the University of the West of Scotland, which allowed adding books by some types of them, searching by various book characteristics, viewing the storage, and external storing the book data in the pickle file
 -	Studied networking essentials and UI/UX design principles as part of the University coursework
 -	Experienced in Judo with a yellow belt and participated in 2 Scottish Championships
 -	Achieved a junior brown belt in Aikido.
-- 	Dived into testing with unittest library
+-	During my school education in Ukraine, I had the opportunity to engage in scientific research dedicated to ecological problems.
+I conducted a comprehensive laboratory analysis of water samples collected from various parts of the Dnipro River and studied its chemical state over time.
+This research aimed to understand the dynamics and environmental impact on the river's water quality.
+I am proud to share that my scientific research was recognized and awarded three times at different Ukrainian Ecology Olympiads between 2019 and 2021.